coollabsio/coolify/README.md

 ## Features

+- Deploy Pull Request automatically, so you can review them quickly!
-You can deploy any of the following applications, databases and services easily.
+- You can deploy any of the following applications, databases and services easily.

 (constantly growing lists)